Scaffold-Stark/ss2-docs/docs/eth-stark/useDynamicContract.md

 });

-// Returns the greeting and can be called in any function, unlike useDynamicReadContract await yourContract?.read.greeting();
+// Returns the greeting and can be called in any function, unlike useDynamicReadContract

+// for eth contract
+await yourContract?.read.greeting();

+// for starknet contract
+await yourContract?.greeting();

 // Used to write to a contract and can be called in any function import { useAccount } from "@starknet-react/core";